How to Build the Best Wholesale Global Supply Chain

 Supply Chain Management for Small Businesses

 Supply chain management focuses on the flow of goods and services used in the production process.
 It’s also used to optimize the flow of data – for inventory tracking, for example.
 Supply chain management also includes finding optimal ways to manage financial transactions like international wire transfers.

 Companies of all sizes across all industries engage in global supply chain management, and each face similar challenges.
-Government policies, changing regulations, and the status of treaties like NAFTA can tip the scales significantly either way for global businesses large and small.
+Government policies, changing regulations, and the NAFTA can tip the scales significantly either way for global businesses large and small.
 Small businesses, in particular, face a unique set of challenges when it comes to building wholesale global supply chains.
 But they also stand to make big gains if they can successfully optimize them.
 Understanding – and overcoming – wholesale global supply chain challenges is worth the effort.